 Ghana CTN Certificate (needed until August 2020)

-In 2018, the Ghana Shippers’ Authority implemented Cargo Tracking Note system, urging shippers to submit freight information through CTN system.
+In 2018, the Ghana Shippers’ Authority implemented the Cargo Tracking Note system, urging shippers to submit freight information through the CTN system.
 The Ghana CTN system is an electronic platform by which pre-arrival cargo information is received in advance.
-The information is used for planning and for the commencement of the pre-clearance process.
-This is in a way to address the problems relating to high port operational cost and the demurrage charges faced by the shippers.
+The information is used for planning and the commencement of the pre-clearance process.
+This is in a way to address the problems relating to high port operational costs and the demurrage charges faced by the shippers.

-Studies conducted by the Authority reveal that shippers paid demurrage in excess of US$75 million in one year.
-To assist shippers to save cost and speed up clearing at the ports, the Authority has initiated the process of deploying the CTN system.
-Although provided shippers and relevant government agencies with advance information on their cargo, the Ghana Customs Authorities have terminated the CTN application and replaced it with ICUMS system in August 2020.
+Studies conducted by the Authority reveal that shippers paid demurrage over US$75 million in one year.
+To assist shippers in saving costs and speeding up clearing at the ports, the Authority has initiated the process of deploying the CTN system.
+Although provided shippers and relevant government agencies with advance information on their cargo, the Ghana Customs Authorities terminated the CTN application and replaced it with the ICUMS system in August 2020.

 In late 2019, Ghana authorities waived the CTN requirement for import shipments.
-So until further update, you don’t need to file an application for a loading certificate.
+So until further update, you don’t need to apply for a loading certificate.
 To check if your shipment needs a CTN certificate, get a free consultation

 SGS Certificate

 Implementing ICUMS is triggered by the Standard Authority’s decision to assess whether used cars only through SGS is adequate.
-SGS is yet another compulsory document every shipper must have in order to export into Ghana.
+SGS is yet another compulsory document every shipper must have to export into Ghana.
 Integrated with customs management systems, SGS is designed to support import and export processes.
 It also facilitates speed up transactions and reduces the costs involved in international trade.
-SGS also improve commodity compliance with the legal requirements of international trade and facilitate greater cooperation in:
+SGS also improves commodity compliance with the legal requirements of international trade and facilitates greater cooperation in the:

 • Customs processing